-Afterwards, I proposed the relation thirdly from a new aspect in my composition (Figure 5).
-There were three policies with looking straight the essences of musical instruments in this new approach.
-(1) Musical instrument is a tool of music, and it is good partner for musical expression in the performance.
+As the start point, I selected three policies with looking straight the essences of musical instruments as a new approach.
+(1) Musical instruments is a tool of music, and it is good partner for musical expression in the performance.
 (2) As for natural musical instruments, the sound is radiated, and not only the audience but also the player receives the sound from the whole in the space.
-(3) Player's expression mesmerizes an audience from not only the aural route but also the visual route.
+(3) Player's expression